Professional Sex Therapists in Sydney

 DEFINITION AND CHARACTERISTICS OF SEXUAL ADDICTION

 Sex addiction is a fully treatable disorder of the brain, and must not be confused with moral deficiency or failure.
+If you’re in Sydney, or nationally online, Sex Addiction Australia is where you need to head to for an effective sexual therapy.
 A test can easily help diagnose the type of sex condition.
 Sexual addiction disorder is not gender-specific, and can occur in men and women.

 SEXUAL ADDICTION DISORDER CAN BE STOPPED

-Sex and pornography addiction disorder can be stopped if treatment from a sex addiction specialist is sought.
+Sex and pornography addiction disorder can be stopped if treatment from a sex addiction specialist or sexual therapist is sought.

 Sexual addiction is the most hidden, least understood, and most intrusive of all addictions.
 Sexual addiction threatens relationships, personal development, sexual health, and sometimes legal prosecution.